CaptainSwag101/LazyShell/readme.txt

 easing the use of Lazy Shell and reducing the amount of work required to complete a task.

 That's what all of these extra features are here for.
-Not as bell and whistles, but for making the hacking process less headache-inducing.
+Not as bells and whistles, but for making the hacking process less headache-inducing.

 ______________________________________________________________________